jleibowitz-lacpw/innovation-challenge/src/index.md

   <p>
-    This concept was previously pitched at the <strong>Pasadena City College Business, Entrepreneurship and Technology (BET) Club</strong> and <strong>Pasadena Small Business Development Center (SBDC)</strong> business pitch contest, where it received an
+    This concept was previously pitched at the <strong>Pasadena City College Business, Entrepreneurship and Technology (BET) Club</strong> and <strong>Pasadena Small Business Development Center (SBDC)</strong> 2025 Business Pitch Competition, where it received an
     <strong>Innovation Award with a $500 prize</strong>.
   </p>
   <p>